Hair analysis: Microscopic hair analysis in forensics

 All of these differentiation factors and examinations points will help determine whether the hair is human or non human thanks to microscopic analysis.

 Microscopic analysis is not widely accepted in the court of law anymore.
 It is not individualizing enough, therefore it is used to eliminated individuals of interest.
 Hair microscopy analysis cannot uniquely identify an individual.
 DNA analysis and Chemical analysis are more accepted in the court of law as they are more accurate in results and can determine a conclusive answer.
-U.S. Department of Justice guidelines cite that hair comparison has been demonstrated to be a valid and reliable scientific methodology, alt ought microscopic hair comparison cannot lead to person identification and it is crucial that this limitation be conveyed.
+U.S. Department of Justice guidelines cite that "hair comparison has been demonstrated to be a valid and reliable scientific methodology, although microscopic hair comparison cannot lead to person identification and it is crucial that this limitation be conveyed."

 The image depicts different properties that make up a strand of hair.

 Skepticism about the stronger claims used by witnesses in the 1970s and 1980s existed at the time.
 Researchers said in 1974 that the whole process was inherently subjective, and the FBI wrote in 1984 that hair analysis cannot positively match one single person.
 In the 1990s, DNA profiling was introduced as a key new technique into forensics investigations; it introduced a new level of certainty about matching suspects to evidence.
 DNA analysis of old cases from the 1970s and 80s, however, contradicted conclusions about a number of earlier matches on the basis of hair analysis.

 In 1994, the Justice Department created a task force which would eventually review 6,000 cases by 2004, focusing on the work of one particularly zealous examiner, Michael Malone.
 These reviews came after reports that sloppy work by examiners at the FBI lab was producing unreliable forensic evidence in court trials.
 At first, these investigations were largely kept quiet; The Washington Post reported that "Instead of releasing those findings, they made them available only to the prosecutors in the affected cases."
 A study of FBI Laboratory hair analysis cases between 1996 and 2000 was released in 2002 by Max M. Houck and Bruce Budowle.
 The study showed that 11% of hair analysis "matches" were contradicted by DNA analysis.
 As the set of cases analyzed was one which would be expected to favor matches strongly in any case – only hair of individuals the police already believed to be potential suspects was sent in – this error rate was considered to be extremely high.